catalin-ciobanu/whapparser/README.md

-  SUM(CASE WHEN type = 'Charity' THEN sum ELSE 0 END) AS 'Charity', SUM(CASE WHEN bucket = 'Total Cheltuieli' THEN sum ELSE 0 END) AS 'Total Cheltuieli', SUM(CASE WHEN bucket = 'Total Ed Vac Char' THEN sum ELSE 0 END) AS 'Total Ed Vac Char', SUM(CASE WHEN bucket = 'Total Investitii' THEN sum ELSE 0 END) AS 'Total Investitii', FROM expenses
+  SUM(CASE WHEN type = 'Charity' THEN sum ELSE 0 END) AS 'Charity', SUM(CASE WHEN bucket = 'Total Cheltuieli' THEN sum ELSE 0 END) AS 'Total Cheltuieli', SUM(CASE WHEN bucket = 'Total Ed Vac Char' THEN sum ELSE 0 END) AS 'Total Ed Vac Char', SUM(CASE WHEN bucket = 'Total Investitii' THEN sum ELSE 0 END) AS 'Total Investitii' FROM expenses
 GROUP BY